Health Insurance Overview

-Combination of Options as a new retiree and retired member, as applicable: If you would like medical insurance from one agency and dental from another, you may elect those options, but you will need to complete the appropriate forms and return it to the applicable agency.
+Combination of Options (if eligible): If you would like medical insurance from one agency and dental from another, you may elect those options, but you will need to complete the appropriate forms and return it to each agency.

-Dual Retiree: If you are retired from another state retirement system (ASRS, PSPRS, CORP or EORP), or plan to retire from another state retirement system in the future, contact our office because you may qualify for a subsidy from both retirement plans.
+Dual Retiree: If you are retired from another state retirement system (ASRS, PSPRS, CORP or EORP), or plan to retire from another state retirement system in the future, please Contact Us because you may qualify for a subsidy from both retirement plans.

 Return to Work: If you return to work with a PSPRS employer, your former employer, or through a PSPRS employer that utilizes Arizona Department of Administration (ADOA) insurance, and you meet the return to work guidelines, we may be able to apply the subsidy to your active medical and/or dental coverage.
 However, new members with (or a survivor of the system whose deceased spouse has) a membership (hire) date on/after September 13, 2013 will not be eligible for the Premium Benefit when they retire and if they become re-employed with a PSPRS employer and participate in active health care coverage provided by the members or survivors PSPRS employer.
 Contact Us to assist in this process.